Alright!

 Portrait of a client at The Natural Light Studio.

-• When picking outfits, think layers!
+When picking outfits, think layers!
 Feel free to bring an additional jacket, scarf or cardigan, and/or bring another top.
 I personally prefer black long sleeve tops layered with a denim short sleeve button up.
 For outdoor sessions, it’s suggested if needed to wear a tank top for easy changing.
+Don’t forget to iron your clothes!

-• What colors should I wear?
+What colors should I wear?
 Solid neutral colors translate the strongest in photography.
-Bright colors can work great, however, I suggest avoiding tops are red and green.
-These colors will reflect up onto the face creating an unpleasant color mixing effect.
-Pale reds and greens are ok.
+Bright colors can work great, however, I suggest avoiding tops are bright red or bright green when shooting outdoors.
+In the studio these colors don’t reflect as much and can be very complimentary.
+Most popular colors are black jackets with solid colored tops in blue and white.

-• Textures such as linen, silk, sweaters, or knits work great.
+Textures such as linen, silk, sweaters, or knits work great.
 When working with patterns, choose a design that is smaller in print.
 Large dots or stripes can distract from your headshot.
+But with that being said, don’t be afraid to bring your favorite patterned top just in case!

 A client getting ready for a headshot session.